-So come on in, the water’s lovely!
+So come on in, the water’s lovely, browse through the pages, send me some comments and share with your friends.
 Please ‘like’ this page and sign up to follow the blog.
-You will help spread the word about good food and help me on my way to my first publication!
+You can also find me on Twitter @Hecichera and Facebook.